sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 This algorithm is a bit finicky in its use of division, but it results in a mapping onto 32 bit integers that completely covers the space of available indices.

-### Derived weighted indices

-> XXXX We could possibly simplify weighted indices by specifying that one
-> is derived from another by multiplying the weights by a vector of just a
-> few possible multipliers.  eg, "0, Wge, Wme, Wbe" as possible multiples.

-### Copying indices

-> XXXX We could possibly want a way to say "these two indices are the same",
-> here and in SNIPs.

 ### RSAId indices